-This case arose out of contract negotiations between the Federal Aviation Administration (FAA), and the National Air Traffic Controllers Association, AFL-CIO (NATCA) and the Professional Airways Systems Specialists, AFL-CIO (PASS) (collectively "the unions").
-In July 2003, the unions filed requests with the Federal Service Impasses Panel (Panel) for assistance in resolving impasses in these negotiations.
+This case arose out of contact negotiations between the Federal Aviation Administration (FAA), and the National Air Traffic Controllers Association, AFL-CIO (NATCA) and the Professional Airways Systems Specialists, AFL-CIO (PASS) (collectively Athe unions and the unions and the Federal Service Impasses Panel (Panel) for assistance in resolving impasses in these negotiations.
 In response, the FAA contended that the FAA personnel system, authorized under 49 U.S.C. §§ 106(1) and 40122, divested the Panel of jurisdiction over the collective bargaining dispute between the unions and the FAA.

-After the Panel solicited and received legal arguments on the issue of the Panel's jurisdiction from the parties, the Panel declined to assert jurisdiction over the bargaining dispute.
+After the Panel solicited and received legal arguments on the issue of the Panels jurisdiction from the parties, the Panel declined to assert jurisdiction over the bargaining dispute.